RazzAbhishek/Tic-Tac-Toe-/README.md

 # TIC TAC TOE
-A simple and fun implementation of the classic Tic Tac Toe (X-O) game built using Python / HTML-CSS-JavaScript.
+A simple and fun implementation of the classic Tic Tac Toe (X-O) game built using Python .
 Play against a friend or challenge yourself with basic logic!

 📌 Features
 ✅ Two-player mode